jzim4/jbj/README.md

 ## Microstates

-The Microstates activity was in the process of development toward the end of the semester but was not successfully implemented into the final website.
-A prototype that runs in the p5.js editor can be found here: https://editor.p5js.org/jbradley5/sketches/KO2DY6-Ap
+The Microstates simulator was in the process of development toward the end of the semester but was not successfully implemented into the final website.
+Microstates describe the possible ways that energy (quanta) can be distributed and transferred among particles in a system.
+A prototype of the simulator (runs in the online p5.js editor) can be found here: https://editor.p5js.org/jbradley5/sketches/KO2DY6-Ap